-At Mary Monson Solicitors, we differ from many criminal lawyers.
-We do not treat any offence as minor.
 Any offence potentially resulting in a conviction or custody can be distressing.
 It is perhaps ironic that a client with many previous convictions is often better equipped to deal with a criminal prosecution than someone who has led a life free from any criminal allegations, such as a doctor or other professional.

 Strategy when representing professionals

 It must first be said that there is no ‘works every time' key to success in any allegation against an individual.
-Of course, the fundamentals are important time spent with the criminal lawyer, appropriate research into the issues, briefing a good advocate.
+Of course, the fundamentals are important time spent with the criminal lawyer, appropriate research into the issues, and briefing a good advocate.
 But in respect of specifics, where someone is a professional accused of an offence, or someone with no previous convictions, the best tool that they have to defend themselves is the thing they stand to lose their good name.
-With this in mind, character evidence, ideally both written and from a person or people who actually attend at court, is absolutely essential.
+With this in mind, character evidence, ideally both written and from a person or people who actually attends court, is absolutely essential.

 At a more strategic level, the whole attitude with the police, the prosecution and the court must reflect that the defence team regards the client as someone who should not be there.
 It is surprising how often a criminal case can be dealt with in a way that does not result in a conviction simply because the criminal lawyers are bold enough to ask.
 The authorities have several ways of dealing with an accusation.
 It's not just a case of charge or no charge, guilty or not guilty.
 Being aware of possible outcomes, their implications and what to aim for is hugely important.

-At the interview / investigation stage at the police station, an officer can consider a warning or reprimand as an end to the matter.
+At the interview/investigation stage at the police station, an officer can consider a warning or reprimand as an end to the matter.
 This enables the officer to consider charging the individual more readily if a similar allegation is later made.
 Sometimes an officer can be persuaded to take this route.
 A warning is just that it is not a conviction and not usually disclosable to employers etc.

-Certain penalties exist which a court can impose which do not amount to criminal convictions and do not result in a CRB file being endorsed.
+Certain penalties exist which a court can impose which do not amount to criminal convictions and do not result in a DBS file being endorsed.
 One of these is a ‘bind over'.
 It has traditionally been used as a penalty to prevent future breaches of the peace, so is usually handed down by courts for offences of public order or mild violence.
-It is a civil penalty, not a criminal conviction, and is therefore a nicer alternative than a conviction.
+It is a civil penalty, not a criminal conviction, and is therefore a far better alternative than a conviction.
 A good criminal lawyer will table this with the prosecution if the offence is minor enough.
 Negotiation skills are very important here, because the prosecution must offer it.
-It cannot be obtained from magistrates or a Crown Court judge.
+It cannot simply be obtained from magistrates or a Crown Court judge.

 A discontinuance, like a bind over, is something that must be obtained with agreement from the Prosecution.
 Again, negotiation is very important, although the prosecution will usually ask for written representations (a letter from the defence explaining the reasons the case should be discontinued).
 For the prosecution to agree, the defence must show that the circumstances of the case or the client are exceptional.
 Even then, there is no guarantee that the prosecution will agree.